 Runways 13-31 and 17-35 are both served by parallel taxiways.
 Taxiway B serves as the partial parallel taxiway serving Runway 13-31 from the Runway 13 threshold to its intersection with Runway 17-35.
 Taxiway A serves as the partial parallel taxiway for the southern portion of Runway 13-31 and the northern portion of Runway 17-35.
-Taxiway D serves as the partial parallel taxiway for the southern portion parallel taxiway for the southern portion of Runway 17-35.
-Taxiway for the southern portion of Runway 17-35.
-Taxiway as the partial parallel taxiway for the southern portion of Runway 17-35.
+Taxiway D serves as the partial parallel taxiway for the southern portion of Runway 17-35.
 There are several entrance/exit taxiways serving both runways at the airport.